 Yes, a DRBi is very often installed on wheelchairs which are not new.

 Yes, we can supply a DRBi on some power wheelchairs.
-Please contact us with your particular model for further information.
+For a full list of compatible wheelchairs, please click here.